 Look around!
 How many people do you know from who struggled in own school and grew up to be successful in life?
 I know enough of them to have a huge doubt about the role of schools in raising my own children.

 I hope many other parents will join me in this protest!

-If you are a parent and have children in the school system, remember that teachers are your extension.
-Teachers do what you would have done if you did not have to go to work somewhere else to provide for your family.
+If you’re a parent and have children in the school system, remember that teachers are your extension.
+Teachers do what you would’ve done if you didn’t have to go to work somewhere else to provide for your family.
 Give them the power to do their job.

 Have a say!

 Together, we can make a huge difference.